openrsp/openrsp/doc/manual/openrsp_introduction.rst

      OpenRSP uses.
   #.
 The addressing of components per perturbation (several consecutive
-     identical labels with the same complex frequency) are decided by the host program. *FIXME: not implemented yet*
+     identical labels with the same complex frequency) are decided by the host program. *FIXME: perturbtion free scheme not implemented yet*
   #.
 The addressing of a collection of perturbation tuples follows the
      canonical order as aforementioned.